7 Top Drag & Drop Page Builder Plugins for WordPress

 Conclusion

-If you have a healthy focus budget, but still want to tick all the boxes as far versatility, code quality or page builder interface, MotoPress is probably the right choice for you.
-With the cheapest license only being 29$ you truly get a lt of bang for your buck.
+If you have a healthy budget, but still want to tick all the boxes as far as versatility, code quality, or page builder interface go, MotoPress is probably the right choice for you.
+With the cheapest license only being $39, you truly get a lot of bang for your buck.

-Perhaps the most well known drag-and-drop page builder for WordPress, Visual Composer has been around for years, and has made it’s presence felt through being included in some of the most popular themes of all time.
+Perhaps the most well-known drag-and-drop page builder for WordPress, Visual Composer has been around for years and has made its presence felt by being included in some of the most popular themes of all time.

 Features